Haemanth-V/GSoC-2024-QGNN/README.md

     * `models` folder contains all the GNN models implemented
         * `GCNConv_Layers` folder contains the custom implementations of the graph convolution operations built using PyTorch Geometric's Message Passing interface
             * `Custom_GCN_Conv.py` implements the classical graph convolution operation
-            * `QGCN_Conv.py` implemented the quantum-enhanced graph convolution operation
+            * `QGCN_Conv.py` implemented the quantum-classical graph convolution operation
         * `Quantum_classifiers` folder contains all the quantum classifier architectures we have used
             * `MPS.py` is the implementation of the Matrix Product State quantum classifier [[2]](#2)
             * `TTN.py` is the implementation of the Tensor Tree Network quantum classifier [[3]](#3)
         * `PyTorch_GCN.py` is the traditional implementation of GCN in PyTorch Geometric using the inbuilt graph convolution layers
         * `Custom_GCN.py` is a classical graph convolutional neural network built using the custom graph convolution layers we have implemented
         * `QNN_Node_Embedding.py` is a typical Quantum Neural Network circuit
-        * `Quantum_GCN.py` is the quantum-enhanced graph convolutional network
+        * `Quantum_GCN.py` is the quantum-classical graph convolutional network
     * `training` folder contains the codes required to train and evaluate the models
         * `config.json` contains the model-specific details like dimensions of the layers to instantiate the GNN models.
         * `train.py`contains the training, evaluation and testing functions to optimize the model parameters